Recipe: Easy microwave Feijoa Cake

-I do love feijoas in chutneys, cakes, muffins and crumbles though, the floral flavour and slightly gritty texture is perfect in those recipes.
+However, I love feijoas in chutneys, cakes, muffins and crumbles.
+The distinctive floral flavour and slightly gritty texture is perfect in those recipes.

 This recipe is an adaption of a recipe from Edmonds Microwave Cookery Book.